tarik-omer/poo-tv/README.md

 HBO GO.
 There are several pages the user can switch between, most of which require a logged-in user to access.

+# Updates
+Version 1.1 is now available!
+New features added!
+(16-01-2023)

+The added features are:

+- 'back' / previous page button - it is possible to return to the last page easier
+- new movies - the possibility to add / delete movies from the movie database (database - add and database - delete commands)
+- 'subscribe' feature - it is now possible for a user to subscribe to a specified genre;
+  he will be then notified when a movie containing said genre is added or removed from the movie database
+- premium user recommendations - premium users will now receive at the end of the session a movie recommendation based on the liked genres and most popular movies; available only for the last user that uses the app
+- a user can rate a movie multiple times, replacing previous rating and recalculating average rating

 ## Usage

 First, in order to be able to watch movies, a user must be logged in.